sydasif/python-book/docs/source/ch-01/Intro.md

 Any programming language that supports a script is known as a scripting language.
 It helps programmers in order to write programs for a distinct environment to automate the execution of a number of tasks which could otherwise be executed manually by a human operator, one by one.

-See more on information on [website](https://docs.python.org/3.10/tutorial/appetite.html)
+See more information on [website](https://docs.python.org/3.10/tutorial/appetite.html)